FANWING

 Fuel economical

-Potentially quiet and slow
+Potentially quiet

-Almost instant takeoff
+Almost instant takeoff and landing

-Vertical take-off and landing capability in development
+Vertical take-off and landing capability established

 No stall